Effects on the Animal

 Viruses of Dogs

-Canine Parainfluenza Virus (CPiV) is a single-stranded RNA virus of the virus family Paramyxoviridae.
-Canine parainfluenza virus (CPiV) typically causes mild respiratory tract infections.
-It may act in conjunction with other microbial agents (Ex: canine adenovirus, bordatella bronchiseptica, canine herpesvirus, mycoplasmas), resulting in canine infectious tracheobronchitis (kennel cough).
-Kennel cough is an acute inflammation of the upper airways that can progress to fatal pneumonia in puppies, or to chronic bronchitis in older dogs.
-The disease is highly contagious and spreads quickly among dogs that are housed together (Example: kennels, veterinary clinics).
-The virus is transmitted via contact with the nasal secretions of infected dogs.
+Canine adenovirus-2 (CAV-2) is a member of the Adenoviridae virus family.
+It has been implicated as a cause of infectious diseases of the respiratory tract.
+Infectious tracheobronchitis (kennel cough) is an acute inflammation of the upper airways that can progress to fatal pneumonia in puppies, or to chronic bronchitis in older dogs.
+The disease is highly contagious and spreads quickly among dogs that are housed together (For example, kennels, veterinary clinics).
+CAV-2 is spread mainly via direct (nose-to-nose) and indirect contact with nasal secretions of infected dogs.

 on the Animal